 Ethereum is reaching far more developers than ever.
 With this growth adoption of Ethereum, there has been a flow of multiple Ethereum clients in the industry.
 Aleth, Geth, and Trinity are the official libraries written and maintained by the Ethereum foundation.
 Meanwhile, Parity (now known as OpenEthereum) and Hyperledger Besu are two of the most popular third-party clients.

-OpenEthereum (ex-parity client) is the second most popular Ethereum client right after Geth, It is aimed to be the fastest, lightest, and most secure Ethereum Client.
+OpenEthereum is now deprecated but it was the second most popular Ethereum client right after Geth, It is aimed to be the fastest, lightest, and most secure Ethereum Client.
 It’s written in the Rust programming language and maintained by a group of core OpenEthereum developers and other contributors.
 In this article, we will learn how to run a Parity node.

 Why use OpenEthereum (ex-parity client)?